bunkerhillhealth/bunkerhill-sdk/inference-api/inference_api_python_client/README.md

  ) -> List[Inference]
 ```
 Asynchronous version of `get_inferences`.
 The `get_inferences_async` method should be used when running the client in an environment that supports asynchronous tasks, especially when handling larger data sets.

-### Inference

-Inference is a TypedDict containing information about a single inference returned by the API.

-#### Fields

-`model_id: str`

-The model identifier for the inference.

-`patient_mrn: str`

-The medical record number (MRN) of the patient for whom the inference was made.

-`segmentation_presigned_urls: List[str]`

-A list of presigned URLs for accessing the segmentation data related to the inference.